JCThomas4214/rc-androidndk-dev-env/README.md

 cd ..
 ```

-### Step by Step
+### After Quick Setup
-- Start VSCode and "Open Folder..." to the cloned repo
+1. Start VSCode and "Open Folder..." to the cloned repo
-  - Once the project is open a notification toast will appear in the bottom right corner of the VSCode window.
+2. Once the project is open a notification toast will appear in the bottom right corner of the VSCode window.
 Click "Reopen in Container"
   - Alternatively you can click the green button at the bottom left of the vscode window and click the same option
-  - Wait Patiently...
+3. Wait Patiently...
 It may take 5-10 minutes depending on your hardware and network connection
-- Once VSCode is loaded as normal you will be able to execute Clean, Build, Compile, and Full tasks for the project
+4. Once VSCode is loaded as normal you will be able to execute Clean, Build, Compile, and Full tasks for the project

 ### VSCode Tasks
 Click the button labeled "Tasks" in the bottom blue bar to view tasks to execute.
 The task heirarchy is the following.